Spiced Cape Brandy Pudding

-Whether you know it as Cape Brandy Pudding or Tipsy Tart, it’s the best comfort pud!
+Whether you know it as Spiced Cape Brandy Pudding or Tipsy Tart, this is pure comfort pud!
 This stalwart of South African cooking is made with sticky Medjool dates and plenty of nuts.
 The whole affair is doused with a cinnamon and vanilla bean brandy syrup.
 It’s one my favourite winter desserts.
-It reminds me of my childhood and those memorable Sunday lunches when a baked pudding with custard was the most pleasurable way to end the meal.
+It reminds me of my childhood and those memorable Sunday lunches when a baked pudding with custard was the only way to end the meal.

 Cape Brandy Pudding or Tipsy Tart, as it’s also fondly known, is all about the dates.
 I think it has more to do with the brandy.
 Without the brandy syrup, it could be just a date cake.
 But drenching makes it a pudding.
 A heavy hand can only be advantageous.
 If you’re going to be stingy, perhaps delegate the job to someone who knows how to be generous.